Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 All Hands On Deck

-It’s not uncommon for us to work with assistants.
+It’s not uncommon for us to work with associates, or salon assistants.
 The more advanced the color, the more involved it is.
-A blonde specialist may use 2 assistants or reserve another stylist.
-The way we work helps keep costs down but we do charge accordingly.
+A blonde color specialist may use 2 assistants or reserve another stylist.
+The way we work helps keep chair time down, but we do charge accordingly.
 This type of work takes time, focused attention, a great deal of labor, and unlimited salon resources.
 Few salons can offer all of that in one service.

 Color is About Options